 Liquidation Risk

-While Ethena currently uses spot ETH and BTC as collateral for short derivatives positions, Ethena uses a certain amount of staked Ethereum spot assets as collateral as well (16% as of April 2024).
+While Ethena currently uses spot ETH and BTC as collateral for short derivatives positions, Ethena uses a certain amount of staked Ethereum spot assets as collateral as well (10% as of July 2024).

 This is called "Liquidation" across the space and only occurs when a user no longer has sufficient collateral to meet the margin requirements of the position.
 In this context, this is the "Liquidation Risk" being referred to.